‘RHOA’ Star Porsha Williams Shares Adorable Video Of Baby Pilar ‘Hitting All The Milestones’

 Porsha Williams seems to have been born for motherhood.
-The Real Housewives of Atlanta star welcomed her daughter Pilar Jhena back in March – she’s also been keeping fans updated on this baby’s progress.
+The Real Housewives of Atlanta star welcomed her daughter Pilar Jhena back in March, and she’s been keeping fans updated on this baby’s progress.
 Porsha’s May 22 Instagram update comes dedicated to her baby reaching the two-month mark, and it’s in video format.

 The video shows Pilar being held by her grandmother, Porsha’s own mother Diane Williams.
 Pilar is resting in Diane’s arms in a pink onesie and white socks with ballerina ribbon motifs.
 A colorful bib in floral prints and blues suggests Pilar has just been fed.
 References to Pilar “giving me milk” confirm it – a touch of baby reflux seems to have happened.
 Much like her stylish mother, Pilar comes accessorized.
 A small bow in her hair adds pops of pinks and yellows.

 Diane can’t stop gushing with Porsha, whose voice is heard in the background.
-Diane announces Pilar being two months old today, alongside saying that she’s been there since the baby “popped out.”
+Diane announces Pilar being 2-months-old today, saying that she’s been there since the baby “popped out.”
 Both mother and grandmother are observing just how well Pilar is holding her head.
 Diane straight-up says it, alongside noting how well her granddaughter is progressing overall.

 “Holding her head.
 She is hitting all the milestones.
 All of ’em.”